fsantanna-no/ce0-old/README.md

 (x,(),y)                -- a triple
 ```

-A tuple index holds the value at the given position:
+A tuple index suffix a tuple with a dot `.` and holds the value at the given
+position:

 ```
 (x,()).2                -- yields ()